odeke-em/qr-server/README.md

-# qr-demo-server
+# qr-server
-QR share demo server
+QR as a service server

 ### Env variables